Prevent the Weight Loss Plateau

 1. You May Need to Eat MORE Calories.

 Most often, a weight loss plateau is due to improper nutrition.
-So before we dive into ways to break your plateau with better fitness, how is your diet?
+So before we dive into ways to break your weight loss plateau with better fitness, how is your diet?
 As you start losing weight, your metabolism slows down.
 Your body has recognized that there are fewer fat stores to call upon in “times of need” and therefore burns fewer calories.

 This is the double-edged sword of weight loss and the big reason why we never subscribe to restrictive fad diets or “overnight” weight loss.
 It is the same reason why dieters yo-yo and bounce back to above their original weights.

 To break a weight loss plateau, you often need to increase your caloric intake or eat more carbs to match the intensity of your workouts and build muscle.
 The problem with only evaluating the number of the scale is that it doesn’t differentiate between fat loss and muscle gain.

 Speaking of good calories, we made an Ultimate Healthy Foods Guide that you can use to bring more of the highest quality foods into your life.
-Make sure you do these things before pointing your finger at fitness.
+Make sure you do the following before pointing your finger at fitness.
 An excess of any of these will keep you in a weight loss plateau even with the best fitness plan.
 An excess of eating more vegetables will drastically improve your results.

 - Quit drinking soda.
 Here’s why you should quit (for added motivation) and how to do it.

 - Eat real food.
 No fast food or highly processed food.
 Here’s what you should be eating.